Hotmoka/hotmoka/tutorial/Takamaka.md

 Takamaka is a Java framework for writing smart contracts.
 This means that it allows programmers to use Java for writing code that can be installed and run on blockchain.
-Programmers do not deal with the storage of objects in blockchain: this is completely transparent to them.
+Programmers will not have to deal with the storage of objects in blockchain: this is completely transparent to them.
 This makes Takamaka completely different from other attempts at using Java for writing smart contracts, where programmers must use specific method calls to persist data on blockchain.